Privacy, HIPAA, and Patient Data Security

 1. Safe Harbor Method: Remove 18 categories of identifiers: - Names, geographic subdivisions smaller than state (except first 3 digits of ZIP if >20,000 people) - Dates (except year; ages >89 aggregated) - Phone numbers, fax numbers, email addresses, SSNs, medical record numbers - Account numbers, certificate/license numbers, vehicle identifiers - Device identifiers, web URLs, IP addresses, biometric identifiers - Full-face photos, other unique identifying characteristics

-2. Expert Determination: - Qualified statistician determines re-identification risk is very small - More flexible than Safe Harbor (can retain some identifiers if low risk) - Requires expertise and documentation
+2. Expert Determination: - A person with appropriate knowledge and experience determines and documents that identification risk is very small for the anticipated recipient and context - More flexible than Safe Harbor (can retain some identifiers if low risk) - Requires expertise and documentation

 HIPAA was written before modern AI existed.
 Key gaps: